haythamIdrees9/ConvertCase/README.md

 Explore the live demo [here](https://convertcase.me).to experience the capabilities of ConvertCase.

+## License

+ConvertCase is licensed under the [MIT License](LICENSE.md).

+The MIT License is a permissive open-source license that allows for the use, modification, and distribution of this software for any purpose.
+The only requirement is that users include the original copyright and license notice in any copy of the software or substantial portion of it.

+See the [LICENSE.md](LICENSE.md) file for the full text.

+If you use or adapt this code, please provide attribution to the original author, [Your GitHub Profile Name].

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.